PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 - _build_: Commits that affect packaging
 - _ci_: Commits that affect the CI pipeline
 - _test_: Commits that apply significant changes to tests
-- _chore_: Commits that affect other non-PyDynamic components (e.g. ReadTheDocs, Git , ... )
+- _chore_: Commits that affect other non-PyDynamic components (e.g., ReadTheDocs, Git , ... )
 - _revert_: commits, which undo previous commits using `git revert`
 - _refactor_: commits that merely reformulate, rename or similar